 The process was project managed jointly by us and Rule One to ensure a smooth operation for both production and installation.
 As with all event-based briefs, there’s no moving of launch dates, after all, so it’s best to be as prepared and thorough as possible throughout the whole process.

-Every space orientated project each have their own set of requirements, restrictions, wish lists, and budget to work with.
-The best place to start when commissioning graphics and signage is by holding an initial conversation with us, possibly on site if it's available.
+Every space orientated project each has its own set of requirements, restrictions, wish lists, and budget to work with.
+The best place to start when commissioning graphics and signage is by holding an initial conversation with us, possibly on-site if it’s available.
 This gives you the chance to talk us through the project overview and list your initial thoughts about aesthetics and design.
-From there we have a great idea of the vision and can offer advice right from the off about certain materials and methods of production.
+From there, we have a great idea of the vision and can offer advice right from the off about certain materials and methods of production.

-If you have a project coming up – be-it a pop-up store, event, exhibition or press day, get in touch and we can start the ball rolling.
+If you have a project coming up, be it a pop-up business or store, event, exhibition, or press day, get in touch and we can start the ball rolling, or take a moment and read a bit more about our pop up service for retailers.